What Is Ash & What Foods Can I Find It In?

 Foods You Can Find Ash In

-You find Ash mostly in spices and herb, sweets, baked, sauce and gravy products.
+You find Ash mostly in spices and herbs, sweets, baked goods, sauces and gravy products.

 Examples of food sources include